mateusesm/pokedex/README.md

 ### Pokedex

-A Pokemon inspired project that mades available through an API (https://pokeapi.co/docs/v2) a pokedex with several pokemons.
+A Pokemon inspired project that mades available through an API PokeAPI (https://pokeapi.co/docs/v2) a pokedex with several pokemons.

 Download this repository and open file index.html in your browser from your preference.